 Can I change my mind once I’ve purchased a policy?

 You should always be able to feel comfortable with your decision and a cooling off period is something all insurers have to offer.
-Many insurers offer 14 days but at Insuranceline you’ll have the time you need to make extra sure you want to continue with the policy with a 30 day cooling off period.
+Some insurers offer 14 days but at Insuranceline you’ll have the time you need to make extra sure you want to continue with the policy with a 30 day cooling off period.

 Is it possible that I’ll pay more in premiums than will be paid out at claim time?